Team-Nutshell/nutshellengine-docs/source/scripting/script/destroyEntity/index.rst

 Notes
 -----

-If the Entity is self-destructing, which means that this function's parameter is the Entity's own identifier, for example:
+If the :doc:`/entity_component_system/entity/index` is self-destructing, which means that this function's parameter is the Entity's own identifier, for example:

 .. code-block:: cpp